-I’m sure we made a site as we arrived in camp, clearly not in camping attire (unless kimonos, tanks, and denim capris are now woods-chic), with not only a tent but pillows and interlocking foam floor mats tucked under our arms and a 12-pack of Corona in our hands.
+I’m sure we made a sight as we arrived in camp, clearly not in camping attire (unless kimonos, tanks, and denim capris are now woods-chic), with not only a tent but pillows and interlocking foam floor mats tucked under our arms and a 12-pack of Corona in our hands.

 It became very clear to us very quickly that the mosquitoes were not limited to the campground registration area.
 We got swarmed like we were Taylor Swift showing up at the Avalon Mall.
 For some reason we decided that we had to set up the tent up asap and then light the mosquito coils.
 This logic costs us about 20 bites each.
 I’m sure the guys in the nearby tent would’ve snickered if they saw me ripping open the box the tent came packaged in.
 I picked it up for $30 when Target closed down in Canada because… “you never know, I might want to camp someday.”
 That someday turned out to be two years later.
 Despite some fumbling with trying to fit tent pole into grommets they clearly were not meant for, we got the tent set up with ease.
 My feeling of self-congratulations lasted all of 10 seconds until a bug high fived me right in my eye.
 Mosquito coils!
 Stat!